FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

 - __vessels__
   - Type: Vessel
-  - Description: vessels in which reactants are stored.
+  - Description: vessels in which the reactants are stored.
   - Multiple: True
 - __pressure_regulators__
   - Type: PressureRegulator